-The construction, operation, and stewardship of large-scale scientific user facilities and cutting-edge capabilities have been integral to the mission of the U.S. Department of Energy (DOE) Office of Science from its earliest days.
+he construction, operation, and stewardship of large-scale scientific user facilities and cutting-edge capabilities have been integral to the mission of the U.S. Department of Energy (DOE) Office of Science from its earliest days.
 To help identify and prioritize new or upgraded facilities critical to scientific innovation over the next 10 years, the Office of Science director issued a charge to the federal advisory committees of six of its program offices in December 2023, including the Biological and Environmental Research (BER) program.

-The charge letter (see p.
-XX) asked the advisory committees to:
+The charge letter (see p. ii) asked the advisory committees to:

-- 1. Consider what new or upgraded facilities will be necessary to position the Office of Science at the forefront of scientific discovery. - 2.
+- Consider what new or upgraded facilities will be necessary to position the Office of Science at the forefront of scientific discovery. - 2.
 Deliver a short letter report describing each facility in terms of two criteria: (a) the potential to contribute to world-leading science in the next decade and (b) the readiness for construction.

-In response to this charge letter, BER's advisory committee (BERAC), established a Subcommittee on Project Prioritization.
-As part of this activity, BER provided a descriptive list of nine projects (see Appendix A, p.
-XX) to the 24 subcommittee members for their evaluation.
+In response to this charge letter, BER's advisory committee (BERAC) established a subcommittee on Project Assessment.
+As part of this activity, BER provided a descriptive list of nine projects to the 24 subcommittee members for their evaluation.
 Of the following nine projects, six represent potential user facilities, and three are for Major Items of Equipment (MIE) that may augment or update existing user facilities: